d-a-s-h-o/stalk/README.md

-# Talk | Chat with other devs over SSH in your Terminal
+# Stalk | Chat with other devs over SSH in your Terminal

 ***

 Where are the devs at?
-They're talking over on the cool SSH Chat - "Talk"!
+They're talking via SSH - or "Stalking"!

-Talk is a custom SSH server that takes you to a chat instead of a shell prompt.
+Stalk is a custom SSH server that takes you to a chat instead of a shell prompt.
 Because there's SSH apps on all platforms (even on phones) you can connect to Talk on any device!

 ## Usage